dheero/OBF.github.io/wiki/BOSC_2015_Schedule.md

 |     | ![](media/image2.png "media/image2.png") | ![](media/image3.png "fig:media/image3.png")![](media/image4.png "fig:media/image4.png") | ![](media/image5.png "media/image5.png") |
 |-----|------------------------------------------|------------------------------------------------------------------------------------------|------------------------------------------|

-<s>We thank Eagle Genomics for sponsoring the BOSC Student Travel Awards
-again this year, and welcome the open access journal GigaScience, and Curoverse (the team behind the open source platform Arvados) as new sponsors.
-We are grateful to Google for their generous support for videorecording the talks at BOSC 2015.</s>

 **Schedule for Day 1 (Friday, 10 July, 2015)**

 | **Time**     | **Title**                                                                                                                                                             | **Speaker / Chair**                                                                                            |